MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/New-AzureRmKeyVault.md

 ```

 ### -EnabledForDeployment
-Enables the Microsoft.Compute resource provider to retrieve secrets from this key vault when this
-key vault is referenced in resource creation, for example when creating a virtual machine.
+Enables the Microsoft.Compute resource provider to retrieve secrets from this key vault when this key vault is referenced in resource creation, such as when a virtual machine is created.

 ```yaml
 Type: SwitchParameter